 STRONG SCHOOLS, STRONG COMMUNITY Queen Creek Unified School District (QCUSD) is a community of growth and opportunity.
 The Queen Creek Unified boundary area stretches 48 square miles and includes the Town of Queen Creek and parts of East Mesa.
 Our schools have a large impact on economic growth, but the largest impact we have is on our students.
 Queen Creek Unified Schools provide students with opportunities to prepare for colleges and careers, while fostering leadership skills that will strengthen our community.
-The innovative programs our students experience are made possible by responsible stewardship The Popular Annual Financial Report (PAFR) is a reflection of our efforts to keep you informed of the District's financial operations and what we are achieving with our financial resources.
+The innovative programs our students experience are made possible by responsible stewardship of district resources.
+The Popular Annual Financial Report (PAFR) is a reflection of our efforts to keep you informed of the District's financial operations and what we are achieving with our financial resources.
 Within this report, you will find an analysis of where the District's financial resources come from and where the dollars are spent in a format that is easy to understand.
 The Annual Comprehensive Financial Report (ACFR) is prepared following the Generally Accepted Accounting Principles (GAAP) and includes audited financial statements.
 As such, the report provides more details as well as full disclosure of material events, both financial and non-financial.
-The information in the ACFR by nature can be technical and complex and therefore is not as useful to citizens wishing to gain an understanding of the The PAFR has been prepared to simplify the information in the ACFR and better inform the public about the overall financial condition of the District, without the heavy use of technical accounting terms or excessive detail.
+The information in the ACFR by nature can be technical and complex and therefore is not as useful to citizens wishing to gain an understanding of the District's finances.
+The PAFR has been prepared to simplify the information in the ACFR and better inform the public about the overall financial condition of the District, without the heavy use of technical accounting terms or excessive detail.
 The PAFR is not intended to provide a complete financial picture of the District per the GAAP.
 For more in-depth financial information, the District's ACFR is available online at www.qcusd.org.
 Superintendent Dr. Perry Berry Ed.D.
-REPORT OVERVIEW Queen Creek Academics . . . . . . . page 3 Programs for All Students . . . . . . page 4 Understanding School Funding . . . pages 5-7 Proud to be the Premier District of Choice for the East Valley.
+REPORT OVERVIEW Queen Creek Academics page 3 Programs for All Students page 4 Understanding School Funding . . . pages 5-7 Proud to be the Premier District of Choice for the East Valley.

 EDUCATIONAL HIGHLIGHTS STUDENT ACHIEVEMENT The Queen Creek Unified School District is dedicated to preparing students to be college and career ready.
 The state adopted summative assessment, AASA, is based on demanding standards that increase the academic rigor expected from our students.
 Professional learning opportunities to support teachers with the implementation of the standards is a District priority.
 Collectively, leaders across the District ensure implementation of rigorous instruction for all students.
 In addition, the District is preparing to meet the provisions of the Arizona Department of Education Consolidated State Plan under the Every Student Succeeds Act (ESSA).
-English Language Arts.
+QCUSD is one of 10 A-rated districts in the state with 10 or more schools with all 9 elementary schools being A-rated.
+School Letter Grades: